loftwah/brandsync/design.md

 System design is a crucial aspect of software development that forms the backbone of building robust, scalable, and maintainable systems.
 It involves understanding the system's requirements, defining clear specifications, and creating a detailed blueprint that guides the development process.
 A well-designed system architecture ensures that the system can handle growth, adapt to changing needs, and deliver a seamless user experience.

-In this guide, we'll embark on a deep dive into the world of system design, using Linkarooie, an innovative platform for managing and synchronizing online presence across popular platforms like Twitter, Instagram, and Facebook, as our case study.
+In this guide, we'll embark on a deep dive into the world of system design, using Linkarooie, an innovative platform for managing and synchronizing online presence across popular platforms like Twitter/X, Instagram, and Facebook, as our case study.
 We'll explore the functional and non-functional requirements, system architecture, components, and various considerations that go into designing a complex system like Linkarooie.

 ## Linkarooie: Revolutionizing Online Presence Management